naninovel/docs/docs/en/guide/custom-commands.md

 ### Execute Method

 `Execute` is an async method invoked when the command is executed by the script player; keep your command logic there.
-Use [engine services](/guide/engine-services) to access the engine's built-in systems.
-Naninovel script execution will halt until this method returns a completed task if the `Wait` parameter is set to `true`.
+Use [engine services](/guide/engine-services) to access the engine's built-in systems. scenario script execution will halt until this method returns a completed task if the `Wait` parameter is set to `true`.

 ### Execution Context